NangoHQ/nango/README.md

 To integrate more APIs, repeat the steps 3 to 6 and you're all sets.
 50+ APIs are pre-configured and you can even add your own easily ([learn more](https://github.com/Bearer/Pizzly/wiki/Supported-APIs)).

-To learn more about how to use Pizzly, open the [Wiki](https://github.com/Bearer/Pizzly/wiki).
+## Documentation

+Guides, tutorials and references are all available on the [Wiki](https://github.com/Bearer/Pizzly/wiki).

 ## Examples